Approximate Bayesian inference in semiparametric copula models: Multivariate Analysis

 We notice that the average length of the confidence intervals for ${\rho_1}$ and ${\rho_2}$ does not change significantly as the dimension $d$ of the data increases.
 Table \ref{tab:multirho_incrd} shows the average length of the estimated confidence intervals for ${\rho_1}$ and ${\rho_2}$ and the average length of the corresponding (approximated) Bayesian equal tailed $95\%$ credible intervals.
 One can notice that the average length of the Bayesian intervals shows a decreasing pattern as $d$ increases.
 Our conjecture is that, for fixed $n$, the amount of information on a scalar quantity of interest tends to increase with the dimension of the data; the same phenomenon is less significant on the frequentist side because the length of intervals is always very small.

 Multivariate extensions of tail dependence indices are not yet fully developed.
-An interesting proposal for Archimedean copulae is discussed in \cite{diberna}, where the Authors consider a random vector $X=(X_1,X_2,\cdots,X_d)$ and denote by $I$ the set $\{1,2, \dots,d\}$.
-For a given subset of indices $I_h \subset I$, and its corresponding complement set $\bar{I_h}=I\setminus I_h$, a multivariate version of the tail dependence coefficient can be expressed as
+An interesting proposal for Archimedean copulae is discussed in \cite{diberna}; consider a random vector $X=(X_1,X_2,\cdots,X_d)$, more precisely its version lying in the copula space $U=(U_1,U_2,\cdots,U_d)$ and denote by $I$ the set $\{1,2, \dots,d\}$.
+Consider two non-empty subset of $I$, $I_h \subset I$ and $\bar{I}_h = I \setminus I_h$ of cardinality $h \geq 1$ and $d-h \geq 1$.
+Provided that the limits exist, the multivariate tail dependence coefficients are given by

-which are not univocally defined.
-A particular definition is available in \cite{salazar:ng:2015} and is the one used in our simulations; the general formulas for $\lambda_U$ and $\lambda_L$ for the Clayton, the Frank and the Gumbel copulae are available in Table \ref{tab:multi_taildep}.
+which describe the relative deviation of upper or lower tail probabilities of a random vector from similar tail probabilities of a subset its component.
+These coefficients are not uniquely defined, except that in the case of dimension $d=2$, since they depend on the choice of subsets $I_h$ and $\bar{I}_h$ (in the case $d=2$, $h=d-h=1$ necessarily. \cite{deluca:rivieccio:12} makes a particular choice of the subsets $I_h$ and $\bar{I}_h$ and define the tail dependence coefficients as: